-Background
+Background:

 CU - On January 6, 2021, the City Commission approved the creation of the Business Tax and Regulations Division, which included the concept of a CU program that would apply to new and existing businesses.
 The CU program is a centralized compliance tool that ensures that all businesses, existing and new, abide by applicable regulations while promoting building safety and environmental standards among other principles.
-The program would include verification of parking, solid waste services, grease traps, and safety concerns, address hazards and unsafe conditions, as well as track and reduce delinquent businesses.
+The program would include verification of parking, solid waste services, grease traps, safety measures, and address hazards and unsafe conditions, as well as track and reduce delinquent businesses.

-Home-Based Businesses - On June 29, 2021, Governor DeSantis signed House Bill 403 into law.
+Home-Based Businesses - On June 29, 2021, Governor DeSantis signed House Bill 403 (HB403) into law through Florida Statute 559.955 (Exhibit 2 and Exhibit 3).
 The bill preempts areas of regulation for home-based businesses to the state.
-It forbids counties and municipalities from enacting or enforcing any ordinance, regulation, or policy or taking any action to license or otherwise regulate a home-based business in violation of the bill's provisions.
+It forbids counties and municipalities from enacting or enforcing any ordinance, regulation, or policy, or taking any action to license or otherwise regulate a home-based business in violation of the bill's provisions.